wangyu09/exkaldi/README.md

 `spk2uttFile`   _if None and spk2uttFile != None, raise error, default = None_
 `asFile`   _if True or file name, save result as file and return file path, or return KaldiArk, default = False_

 ### use_cmvn_sliding(feat,_**other parameters_)

-< function >
+< function discription >

-apply sliding CMVN to feature. return KaldiArk object or file path.
+Apply sliding CMVN to feature.
+Return KaldiArk object.

 < Parameters >

 `feat` _KaldiArk or KaldiDict object_
 `windowsSize`   _sliding windows width, frames, if None, set it to cover all frames at one time, default = None_
 `std`   _if False, only apply mean, default = False_

 ### add_delta(feat,_**other parameters_)

-< function >
+< function discription >

-add n orders delta to feature. return KaldiArk object or file path.
+Add n-orders delta to feature.
+Return KaldiArk object or file path if <asFile> is True.

 < Parameters >

 `feat` _KaldiArk or KaldiDict object_
 `order`   _the times of delta, default = 2_
 `asFile`   _if True or file name, save result as file and return file path, or return KaldiArk, default = False_

 ### get_ali(faliFile,HmmGmm,_**other parameters_)

-< function >
+< function discription >

-get alignment from alignment file. return KaldiDict object.
+Get alignment from ali file.
+Return a KaldiDict object.

 < Parameters >